Xazin/docs.mybb.com/1.8/development/plugins/creating-admincp-pages.md

 }
 ```

-In case there is no rows in result of the query, the function num_rows() can be used to make a check.
-This is done after the while loop to make sure that any rows that should have been there is not there.
+In case there are no rows in the result of the query, the function num_rows() can be used to make a check.
+After the while loop, the check ensures that any rows that should have been there are not there.

 ```
 if ($table->num_rows() == 0)